near-horizon/near-protocol-rewards/README.md

 1. Set up automatic metrics collection via GitHub Actions
 2. Configure your repository for rewards tracking
-3. Start collecting metrics every 5 minutes
+3. Start collecting metrics every 12 hours

 Your metrics will be available at [Protocol Rewards Dashboard](https://protocol-rewards-dashboard.vercel.app/) - just login with GitHub to view them!